Lacunary wavelet series on Cantor sets

-Since $L_f$ is a concave function, it can satisfy the formalism only for concave multifractal spectrum.
-To meet this problem, a new formalism based on large deviation estimates of wavelet leaders have been derived \cite{Bastin:16,Esser:17}.
+Since $L_f$ is a concave function, the leader Legendre formalism can only hold for concave multifractal spectrum.
+To address this problem, another formalism based on large deviation estimates of wavelet leaders has been derived, see \cite{Bastin:16,Esser:17}.

-\begin{definition} The leader large deviation spectrum of $f$ is defined for every $h \ge 0$ by
+\begin{definition} The \emph{leader large deviation spectrum} of $f$ is defined for every $h \ge 0$ by

 and for $h=+\infty$ by